stirera/d-chimer_v1/README_2.md

       wget "https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz"

- The file named "new_taxdump.tar.gz", takes few seconds to be downloded into you system.
+ The file named "new_taxdump.tar.gz", takes few seconds to be downloded.

  - Decompress it using, for example: